Just $25 per year!

 Subject to the requirement of Quorum and proper Agenda notice for an Annual Meeting or a Special Meeting, Members of the Organization have the power:

-1. The Annual Meeting of the Members of this Organization shall be held at the principal office of the Organization, 2104 Denver Harner Drive, Miami, Oklahoma, or at such other place within the City of Miami, State of Oklahoma, as may be designated in the call of such meeting in the month of November of each year.
-The place, time and purpose of the Annual Meeting must be stated in the notice and Agenda, which shall be published in a newspaper of general circulation in the City of Miami no less than one (1) week before the meeting and no more than three (3) weeks before the meeting.
-At the Annual meeting, the Members of the Organization shall confirm Directors as prescribed in Article III, Section 1 and may conduct such other business as is set forth in the notice and Agenda.
+The Annual Meeting of the Members of this Organization shall be held at the principal office of the Organization, 2104 Denver Harner Drive, Miami, Oklahoma, or at such other place within the City of Miami, State of Oklahoma, as may be designated in the call of such meeting in the month of April of each year beginning in April of 2026.
+This change replaces the previous schedule of holding the Annual Meetings in November The place, time, and purpose of the Annual Meeting must be stated in the notice and Agenda, which shall be published in a newspaper of general circulation in the City of Miami no less than one (1) week before the meeting and no more than three (3) weeks before the meeting.
+At the annual meeting, the Members of the Organization shall confirm Directors as prescribed in Article III, Section 1 and may conduct such other business as is set forth in the notice and Agenda.

 Quorum for any Annual Meeting or Special Meeting shall be no less than 20 Members.